andreaszabari/Join-Meet-Us/doc/quick-install.md

-# Jitsi Meet quick install
+# Meet quick install

 This guide helps you  ___host your own Jitsi server___.
 If you want to have a video conference without setting up any infrastructure, use https://meet.jit.si instead.

-This document describes the required steps for a quick Jitsi Meet installation on a Debian based GNU/Linux system.
+This document describes the required steps for a quick Meet installation on a Debian based GNU/Linux system.
 Debian 9 (Stretch) or later, and Ubuntu 18.04 (Bionic Beaver) or later are supported out-of-the-box.

 On Ubuntu systems, Jitsi requires dependencies from Ubuntu's `universe` package repository.
 To ensure this is enabled, run `apt-add-repository universe` at the command-line.

 _Note_: Many of the installation steps require elevated privileges.
 If you are logged in using a regular user account, you may need to temporarily increase your permissions (for example, by using `sudo` for individual commands).

-## Basic Jitsi Meet install
+## Basic Meet install

 ### Set up the Fully Qualified Domain Name (FQDN) (optional)

-If the machine used to host the Jitsi Meet instance has a FQDN (for example `meet.example.org`) already set up in DNS, `/etc/hostname` must contain this FQDN; if this is not the case yet, [change the hostname](https://wiki.debian.org/HowTo/ChangeHostname).
+If the machine used to host the Meet instance has a FQDN (for example `meet.example.org`) already set up in DNS, `/etc/hostname` must contain this FQDN; if this is not the case yet, [change the hostname](https://wiki.debian.org/HowTo/ChangeHostname).

 Then add the same FQDN in the `/etc/hosts` file, associating it with the loopback address: